cvet/fonline/README.md

 ## Clone / Build / Setup

+*Todo: Write about VSCode requirement and how to install it*
+*Todo: Write about VSCode FOnline extension and how to install it*
 *Todo: Write about WSL2 requirement and how to install it*
-*Todo: Write about Visual Studio 2019 requirement and how to install it*
+*Todo: Write about Visual Studio 2019 (or build tools) requirement and how to install it*
-*Todo: Write about extended VSCode and how to work with it*
-*Todo: Write about 'Run FOnline Editor.bat' and 'VSCode/extension-dev.bat'*
 *Todo: Write about NodeJS requirement in VSCode extension development*
 You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.
 In any way first you must install CMake version equal or higher then 3.6.3.